andreif/proj-template/README.md

 - Specify `DJANGO_ALLOWED_HOSTS` env var matching your app name.
 - Point Deployment method to your GitHub repo and enable automatic deploys.
-- Commit `Pipfile.lock`.
-- Run `make heroku-user` locally or use the web UI to run `python src/manage.py createsuperuser`.
+- Use the web UI to run `python src/manage.py createsuperuser`.

 ## Setting up a new project manually

 Repo and local setup:

 - Create a new repo using this template https://github.com/andreif/proj-template and clone locally
-- Change the deploy URL above in this readme.
+- Change the deploy URL above in this readme if your repo is public.
 - Start Postgres app/container.
 - `make setup`
 - `make server` to run local Django server
+- Commit `Pipfile.lock`.

 Heroku: